sunhwan/charmmdoc/source/cons.rst

 ::

   FORCe <value> specified in picoNewtons (pN)

 or oscillating in time:

 ::

    FORCe*COS(TWOPI*TIME/PERIod), FORCe <pN> PERIod <ps>

-time is counted from the start of the dynamcis run.
+time is counted from the start of the dynamcis run. or forces due to an electrical EFIEld (V/m) (possibly also oscillating).

-The force due to an electrical EFIEld (V/m) (possibly also oscillating) may also be specified, in which case partial charges are taken from the psf and used to calculate the force.
+Partial charges are then taken from the PSF and used to calculate the force.
 If WEIGht is specified the forces are multiplied by the wmain array.

-Each invocation of this command adds a set of forces to the previously defined set.

 The invocation of a non-zero SWITch value will result in a linearly time-varying force.
 This command must be used in conjunction with a dynamics routine (using leap-frog integrator).
-The force is switched linearly between SFORce <pN> (starting force) and FORCe <pN> (end force) over the course of the dynamics simulation.
+The force is switched linearly between SFORce <pN> (starting force) and FORCe <pN> (end force) over the course of the simulation.

+TORQue <pN/A> either uses the axis defined by a prior COOR AXIS command (or any COOR command which sets the corman axis) or an axis has to be specified with the *DIR and *ORI keywords.
+Torque code fromi J Wereszczynski & I Andricioae: PNAS (2006)103:16200

+Each invocation of this command adds a set of forces to the previously defined set.

 ::

   PULL OFF  ! turns off all these forces.
   PULL LIST ! produces a listing.

+.. warning:
-NB!
-Forces defined by PULL will move
-              atoms in the specified direction, which is opposite to that listed by the forces from the COOR FORCE command.
+   Forces defined by PULL will move atoms in the specified direction, which is opposite to that listed by the forces from the COOR FORCE command.

 .. index:: cons; RMSD restraints